 Luke Safford, Director of Engagement, Tucson Birding Alliance

-Luke will share “Tips on identifying birds”
+Luke will share “Tips on Identifying Birds”

 This presentation is perfect for the beginning birder and a “brush up” for more experienced birders.
 This presentation is free to the public.